dev-Rhllor/enautoCodingExcercises/README.md

 1.2.a Using Python and NETMIKO:
 - Connect to a device, run "ip interface brief" and parse it using NTC-Templates and Pandas DataFrame

+1.2.b Using Ansible
+- Send Show IP interface brief and print the result.
+- Use ansible ios_facts module to gather same information.
-1.2.b Using Ansible and NETMIKO:
+1.2.c Using Ansible and ntc-ansible
-- Retrieve IOS Facts
-- Send Show IP interface brief and print the result
+- Send Show IP interface brief and print the result.

 ### RESTCONF: